dmdque/top-ten-bet/README.md

     setup -> fund -> (implicit wait) -> vote -> payout -> end

 ### VoteOption
 Since VoteOption is an enum, the votes are encoded.
 A vote for Ari is `0`, and a vote for Stefano is `1`.

 ### Expiry Date
 After the `expiryDate`, both bettors can call `personalAbort()` to recover their funds.
 Please note that after the expiry date, a bettor that knows they've lost the vote can call `personalAbort()` to recover their funds.
 Both parties must be vigilant about calling `payout()` after `endDate` and before `expiryDate`.

 ## Discussion
 - `panicRefund()` can be removed at the request of TE.

+# Future Work
+- Make oracles dynamic array
+- Use time freezing library for testing
+- Timed voting period

 # Notes
-- Events for transitionState
 - Could add explicit wait state, and let oracleVote transition out f time satisfies
   - but then transition state doesn't become the only source of state changes.
-- Timed voting period